 This course teaches the optimal business writing process, provides broad-based business writing improvement, and teaches you how to write clearly and correctly.

 This course is a great fit for you or your organization if:

 After completing the course, you will earn a personalized certificate.
 You can display your certificate in the certification section of your LinkedIn profile, download it to print, or mention it in your résumé.

-The course concludes with a live one-to-one coaching session, conducted via web meeting, to review one of the typical executive summary documents you've written at work. and identify additional writing improvements.
+The course concludes with a virtual one-to-one coaching session to review one of the typical executive summary documents you've written at work and identify additional writing improvements.